👁23views

 File backup

-Files are added to the zip using PHP’s ZipArchive extension, which is available on virtually every PHP installation.
+Files are added to the zip using PHP’s ZipArchive extension, available on virtually every PHP installation.
 The plugin walks each selected directory recursively and adds every file.
-There’s no timeout risk because it does not use exec() or shell commands for the file backup — it streams directly in PHP.
+There’s no timeout risk because it does not use shell commands for file backup, it streams directly in PHP.

 Scheduled backups

-Scheduled backups use WordPress Cron (wp_cron).
-You pick which days of the week to run and what hour (server time), and the plugin registers a recurring event.
-The scheduled backup always runs the same options you have currently set: all four core components plus whatever “Other” items you’ve enabled.
-One thing worth knowing about WordPress Cron: it only fires when someone visits your site.
-On low traffic sites you may find the backup runs a few minutes after the scheduled time rather than exactly on the hour.
+Scheduled backups use WordPress Cron.
+You pick which days of the week and what hour (server time), and the plugin registers a recurring event.
+WordPress Cron fires when someone visits your site, so on very low traffic sites the backup may run a few minutes after the scheduled hour rather than exactly on it.
 If you need exact timing, add a real server cron job that hits wp-cron.php directly.

 3. The Retention System